Sygil-Dev/sygil-webui/README.md

 # This repo is for development, there may be bugs and new features

+# Notice
+- To use the new LDSR settings please make sure to re-clone the LDSR repo.

 ## Feature request?
 Use [discussions](https://github.com/hlky/stable-diffusion-webui/discussions)

 ### Questions about **_[Upscalers](https://github.com/hlky/stable-diffusion-webui/wiki/Upscalers)_**?